29 cats fatally mauled by 2 pit bulls at an Alabama shelter

-DOTHAN, Alabama (AP/CNN) — Two city officials say an Alabama animal shelter’s outdated equipment allowed two pit bulls to fatally maul 29 cats.
+DOTHAN, Ala.
+(AP) — Two city officials say an Alabama animal shelter’s outdated equipment allowed two pit bulls to fatally maul 29 cats.

 WTVY-TV reports the dead cats were found Thursday by workers at the Dothan Animal Shelter.